samueleaton/cubbie/docs/event_system.md

 });
 ```

 A single listener can be attached to multiple events by passing the events names as an array.
-So, for example, to add a listener for all of the "State Events" (Built-in Events) you can do the following:
+So, for example, to add a listener for all of the "Cubbie Events" (Built-in Events) you can do the following:

 ``` javascript
 store.on(